Chris Eves | 27/06/2017 | London, UK

-With the list of priority countries selected, we identified key timber, pulp and paper producers operating in these areas.
+With the list of priority countries selected, we identified key timber and pulp producers operating in these areas.
 We acquired an initial list of 383 companies provided by Bloomberg, refining the selection further by looking at those that specifically filed revenue from ‘forestry and logging’, ‘logging’ and ‘timber resources’.
 Other selection factors included location of operations, size of landbank and market capitalization.

-SPOTT will initially score 24 timber, pulp and paper companies, with a view to expanding this to 50 companies in future.
+SPOTT will initially score 24 timber and pulp companies, with a view to expanding this to 50 companies in future.

 1. APRIL / RGE